sameerramteke6878/Hevo_assesment-2/README.md

-# 🚀 HEVO Data Assignment – PostgreSQL → Hevo → Snowflake Pipeline
+# 🚀 HEVO Data Assignment 2 – PostgreSQL → Hevo → Snowflake Pipeline

 ---

+# 🧾 Hevo CXE Assignment — Data Pipeline & Transformations

-## 🧭 Project Overview
+## 📌 Project Overview

-This project demonstrates a complete **data engineering pipeline** built using:
+This project demonstrates the end-to-end setup of a **data pipeline from PostgreSQL to Snowflake** using **Hevo Data**.

-- 🐳 **PostgreSQL (Docker)** → as the data source
-- 🔄 **Hevo Data** → for data replication and transformations
-- ❄️ **Snowflake** → as the cloud data warehouse destination

-It includes Docker setup, data ingestion from CSVs, transformation logic (SQL + Python), and validation queries.
+The objective is to:
+- Connect a source database to Snowflake
+- Build a series of transformations to clean and standardize data
+- Handle duplicates, nulls, and inconsistent values
+- Convert currencies to a standard format (USD)
+- Prepare a clean, analytics-ready final model

 ---